-A cup of canned pumpkin has 85 calories, almost zero fat, 20 grams of carbohydrates, 7 grams of fiber, 0 grams of added sugar (make sure you're not using canned pumpkin pie filling) and almost 3 grams of protein.
-The squash is also loaded with iron, potassium, magnesium, copper, manganese, vitamin A, vitamin C, riboflavin, vitamin E, vitamin K and beta-carotene.
+A cup of canned pumpkin has 85 calories, almost zero fat, 20 grams of carbohydrates, 7 grams of fiber, 8 grams of natural sugar (make sure you're not using canned pumpkin pie filling) and almost 3 grams of protein, per the USDA.

 To expand your range of pumpkin recipes, we've pulled together seven of our favorite savory dishes, all including canned pumpkin as an ingredient.

-Pair a bowl of this soup with a piece of crusty bread to help soak up all of the goodness.
+Pair a bowl of this soup from the blog Feel Good Foodie with a piece of crusty bread to help soak up all of the goodness.
 Here, the canned pumpkin is added to the broth to give it a thicker, more filling, consistency.

-The mix of vegetables — carrots, onion, celery and pumpkin — paired with a lean protein like turkey breast, gives this simple soup a hefty dose of vitamins, minerals, fiber and protein.
-Even though it's on the lighter side, it still packs in 15 grams of satiating protein to help keep you satisfied.
+The mix of vegetables — carrots, onion, celery and pumpkin — gives this simple soup a hefty dose of vitamins, minerals and fiber.
+You can even add ground turkey or white beans for a source of protein.
+Even though it's on the lighter side, it still has about 6 grams of protein per serving to help keep you satisfied.

-Get the Turkey Pumpkin Soup recipe and nutrition info here.
+Get the Pumpkin Soup recipe and nutrition info here.

 And saturated fat is linked to a greater risk of heart disease, according to the U.S National Library of Medicine.

-Get the Maple Spiced Cauliflower Roast With Pumpkin Gravy recipe and nutrition info here.
+Get the Pumpkin Curry recipe and nutrition info here.

 Hummus on its own is creamy and delicious and, of course, nutritious.
 But by adding canned pumpkin, you're taking it to another level.

-This hummus recipe also calls for pepitas, the tiny green seed found inside of a white shell, aka pumpkin seeds.
+This hummus recipe from the blog This Healthy Kitchen calls for tahini and molasses to give it a rich, warm flavor.
+It also calls for all sorts of toppings, even pepitas — the tiny green seed found inside of a white shell, aka pumpkin seeds.

-Pepitas contain phytosterols, a compound found in plants that have a similar structure to cholesterol, which is a type of fat found only in animal products.
+Pepitas and chickpeas, in particular, have phytosterols, a compound found in plants that have a similar structure to cholesterol, which is a type of fat found only in animal products.

 Because they have similar structures, phytosterols actually block the absorption of cholesterol in the body, according to Oregon State University's Linus Pauling Institute.

-Get the Pumpkin Hummus recipe and nutrition info here.
+Get the Pumpkin Spice Hummus recipe and nutrition info here.

-Get the Creamy Vegan Pumpkin Soup recipe and nutrition info here.
+Get the Pumpkin Turkey Chili recipe and nutrition info here.

-This risotto dish is pumpkin-based, making it an obvious choice for a savory fall dish — but the asparagus and lemon keep it light and perfect for the summertime, too.
+This risotto dish from the blog This Healthy Kitchen is pumpkin-based, making it an obvious choice for a savory fall dish — but the peas and coconut milk make it light and perfect for the summertime, too.

-When this happens, short-chain fatty acids are created, including a specific type called butyrate.
+When you eat peas, in particular, short-chain fatty acids are created, including a specific type called butyrate.
 Preliminary research, as described in a February 2018 review in Advances in Nutrition, links butyrate to promoting a healthy gut barrier, reducing inflammation and maintaining homeostasis through the gut-brain axis.

-Get the Pumpkin Sage Risotto With Asparagus and Lemon recipe and nutrition info here.
+Get the Vegan Pumpkin Risotto recipe and nutrition info here.

-A cup of this sauce provides all of the vitamin A you need in a day.
+A cup of this sauce from the blog Real Food Whole Life provides all of the vitamin A you need in a day.
 This vitamin is crucial for healthy vision and supporting our immune system.
 It's also needed to keep our lungs, heart and kidneys working properly, as explained by the National Institutes of Health.

-Because vitamin A is a fat-soluble vitamin, the olive oil, butter and cheese all help your body better absorb it from the sauce.
+Because vitamin A is a fat-soluble vitamin, adding olive oil, butter and cheese can help your body better absorb it from the sauce.

-- ational Institutes of Health U.S National Library of Medicine: "Facts About Saturated Fats"
+- National Institutes of Health U.S National Library of Medicine: "Facts About Saturated Fats"